openedx/edx-platform/README.md

    [deal with line endings and symlinks under Windows](https://github.com/edx/edx-platform/wiki/Simplified-install-with-vagrant#dealing-with-line-endings-and-symlinks-under-windows)
 9. Create the development environment and start it: `vagrant up`

-The last step might require your host machine's administrator password to setup NFS.
+The initial `vagrant up` will download a Linux image, then boot and ask for your administrator password to setup NFS.

-The initial `vagrant up` will download a Linux image, install all dependencies and configure the VM.
-This will take a while - go grab a coffee.
+Once NFS is up, edx-platform/scripts/create-dev-env.sh will run, and install all system dependencies and configure the VM.
+This will take a while.
+Once this starts, go grab a coffee.

-Once completed, you should see a *"Success!"* message.
+When complete, you should see a **"Success!"** message.
 If not, refer to the
 [troubleshooting section](https://github.com/edx/edx-platform/wiki/Simplified-install-with-vagrant#troubleshooting).